Jobs To Do In the Garden In July

 Summer prune Wisteria now.
 Remove the long side shoots to about 20cm.
 This keeps it tidy.

-Thin out fruit on fruit trees, this allows the remaining fruit to grow larger and healthier.
+Thin out fruit on fruit trees, this encourages the remaining fruit to grow larger and healthier.
 Apple, pear and plum, will naturally drop some fruit but by thinning them out more it allows air circulation, thereby you get healthier growth.

 Prune stone fruit trees such as plums, peach and cherry.

-If you have fans and espalier trees, prune them now to maintain their shape.
+If you have fan and/or espalier trees, prune them now to maintain their shape.

 Fasten down strawberry runners into the soil around the main plant so that they can develop roots and become new healthy plants.

 Harvest blackcurrants and prune the fruited branches.

 Keep raspberries and other shallow rooted crops daily watered during hot, dry weather.
 Harvest summer-fruiting raspberries and other soft summer fruits.
 Prune raspberry canes as they finish fruiting.
 Tie in new ones to sturdy supports.